Our sustainability approach and progress

 Renewable electricity

 We recognise that all of our activities have an environmental impact.
 Our key impacts have been identified as emissions to air and water, water and energy consumption, and waste production, and since 2005 we have reported annual data at a Group level on greenhouse gas emissions, total water consumption, and total solid and liquid waste production.
-Please see our ESG Data Supplement.
+Please see our Sustainability Review.

 Our environmental impact within our operations is relatively low compared to other manufacturers, due to our fairly low capital-intensity manufacturing processes and operations that are geographically close to our end markets.
 However, these are a small part of our environmental impacts within our broader value chain.
 Within our own operations we encourage our companies to improve energy efficiency, reduce water, waste, emissions and use materials more efficiently.
 Beyond this we are encouraging our companies and their suppliers to concentrate on sustainable product design and supply chain engagement to reduce emissions.